jcoglan/restore/README.markdown

     cd example
     python -m SimpleHTTPServer

-And open the example apps for each version:
+And open the example apps for each version.
+You may need to dismiss browser warnings about the self-signed certificate for `local.dev` before the clients will connect properly.

     open http://local.dev:8000/rs-stable.html
     open http://local.dev:8000/rs-master.html